hellosold/MBTI-Analysis/README.md

 ### MBTI 500
 [MBTI-500.ipynb](MBTI-500.ipynb)
 <ol>
-    <li>Donload, read the data.
+    <li>Download, read the data.
 Check the number of rows, columns and expalin the understanding of the data.
 Then check are there any null posts in the data?</li>
     <li>Visualize the MBTI type distributions.</li>
     <li>Process the data by removing stop words, strmming words, and extracting linguistic features such as word frequency.</li>
     <li>Create bar charts of the top 20 words of all types.
 Then utilize wordcloud, a data visualization technique to present textual data in a visual and interactive manner, displays a collection of words, where the size of each word represents its frequency or importance in the given text.</li>